JonPSmith/EfSchemaCompare/Readme.md

 - The size of a string (varchar, nvarchar) or other type with a length is at max in SQL but not at max in EF.
 *This can happen when you have a `[MaxLength(nn)]` setting on an EF column, but the size is over the point where SQL makes it max length.*
-- When doing a SQL-to- SQL compare then indexes in the second, **database to be checked**, but not in the **reference database**.
+- When doing a SQL-to-SQL compare then indexes in the second, **database to be checked**, but not in the **reference database**.

 Later you will also see that